alnorth/listening-room-add-ons/README.md

 ##License

-Unless otherwise stated in comments files included in this extension are provided under the Modified BSD License as described in LICENSE.txt.
+Unless otherwise stated in comments, files included in this extension are provided under the Modified BSD License as described in LICENSE.txt.